 C Lazy U Ranch

-No matter the season, C Lazy U Ranch in Granby is one of Colorado couples’ favorite mountain wedding venues.
-This sprawling dude ranch has been in operation for over 100 years, and on your big day the entire 8,500 acre property is yours.
+No matter the season, C Lazy U Ranch in Granby is one of couples’ favorite mountain wedding venues in Colorado.
+This sprawling dude ranch has been in operation for over 100 years, and on your special day the entire 8,500 acre property is yours.
 Taking the changing colors of the aspen trees surrounding Willow Creek Reservoir from the Woodsie Overlook, take a horse-drawn sleigh to the Hay Meadow as the snow softly falls, or sip cocktails around the fire pit at the Patio House.
-Don’t forget to book a few nights in the honeymoon cabin and head out on a trail ride or a hike with guests staying at the lodge and surrounding cabins.
+Don’t forget to book a few nights in the honeymoon cabin and head out on a trail ride or a hike with guests staying at the mountain lodge and surrounding cabins.

 Garden of the Gods Resort and Club